ESL Activities

 One fun game that you might consider playing with your entire school is the traditional candy jar contest.
 Get your hands on some Halloween candy (candy corn or black & orange jellybeans) and put a bunch of them in a jar.
 Each student gets to submit a guess for how many are in there and the person with the best guess is the winner.

-ESL halloween games and activities
+esl halloween activities

 #4: The Alphabet Game